Concordium/concordium.github.io/source/mainnet/net/guides/wallet-sdk/wallet-sdk-identity-creation.rst

 Creating an identity
 ====================

-A prerequisite for creating an account on the Concordium blockchain is to have an identity.
-Therefore, a user of a wallet will always have to create an identity as an initial step, before being able to send account transactions.
+To create an account on the Concordium blockchain, one must first acquire an identity.
+Therefore, as an initial step, a user of a wallet will always have to create an identity before being able to send account transactions.

-An identity is acquired by generating an identity request and sending that to an identity provider.
+An identity is acquired by generating an identity request and sending it to an identity provider.
 The user will then be taken through the identity verification process that is specific for that chosen identity provider.
 This happens outside of the wallet application.

+* `Creating an identity request`_
+* `Sending an identity request`_
+* `Retrieving the identity after creation`_

 ++++++++++++++++++++++++++++
 Creating an identity request
 ++++++++++++++++++++++++++++

 The first step is to create the actual identity request.
-Doing this requires the list of identity providers, see :ref:`RST Overview` for how to retrieve that.
+To do this, you need the list of identity providers.
+Refer to :ref:`Identity Provider List` to understand how to retrieve it.

 .. tabs::